farcasterxyz/protocol/README.md

 A cast without a `parent` is a top-level cast, which clients should display on the user's profile or timeline.
 A cast with a `parent` is a reply to another cast, web URL or on-chain object which should be displayed in a thread.

 Casts form a series of trees where each root is a Cast or URI and each child node is a reply cast.
-Each tree can be rendered as a thread in the UI.
+Each tree can be rendered as a threaded conversation.
 Trees are guaranteed to be acyclic because a parent must be hashed and signed before a child can point to it.
-A parent that changes its parent to point to a child will change its hash and break its relationship with the child.
+Any change to the parents data will break all relationships with its children.

 ```mermaid
 graph TB